Shaaali/identity-apps/docs/guides/conditional-auth/ip-based-template.md

 ## Scenario

-Consider a scenario where the internal IP range of an organization is as follows: `192.168.1.0/24, 10.100.0.0/16`.
+Consider a scenario where the internal IPs of an organization are as follows: `192.168.1.0/24, 10.100.0.0/16`.
 The login flow should be stepped up with TOTP when users log in from outside this IP range as follows:

 1. Username and password
 2. TOTP